-All it takes is one step outside your door most mornings at this time of year, the the realization that summer is officially gone and fall is here hits home.
-Crisp, chilly mornings are normal this time of year; just as normal as sunny, beautiful afternoons–especially in Sequim.
-Only in the beautiful town of Sequim do you get to enjoy the Olympic Peninsula’s famous natural beauty without all the typical Washington Rain, and that is thanks in large part to the rainshadow effect of the Olympic Mountains.
+Though it makes us sad to admit, summer is officially gone, and we’ve entered fall in the Northwest; the season of crisp, chilly mornings.
+Luckily, in Sequim, we’re equally as likely to enjoy sunny afternoons, thanks to the Olympic Mountains and their rainshadow.
 Sequim enjoys an incredible 250+ sunny days every year, which means there’s never really a bad time to visit us at the Dungeness Bay Cottages in Sequim.
-When the rest of Western Washington bundles up and pulls out the umbrella’s, those of us in Sequim head outside to enjoy places like the Dungeness River Audubon Center and Railroad Bridge Park.
+When the rest of Western Washington turns to indoor activities, we head outside to enjoy places like the Dungeness River Audubon Center and Railroad Bridge Park.
 Book your rooms at the Dungeness Bay Cottages, and come explore the best of Sequim with us this fall!

 Railroad Bridge Park